ts756632/Reviews_Sentiment_Analysis/README.md

 </br>
 • Pandas and NumPy for data cleaning and wrangling and Scikit-learn for machine learning.</br>
 • Matplotlib and Seaborn for data visualization.</br>
-• Developed sentiment analysis to understand the text and gauge customers' reviews with NLP.</br>
+• Developed sentiment analysis model to understand the text and gauge customers' reviews with NLP.</br>
+•	Provided actionable insight to help companies to improve the products according to the customers’ feedback.</br>

 ### Tool used: